 With the right systems in place, your business will see a rush of SQLs roll into your sales team.
 Need help setting up your B2B lead funnel?
 Watch our on-demand webinar B2B Lead Funnel Framework to Grow Online Leads or schedule a consultation.
 We’re happy to help!

-- Top-of-Funnel activities and spend will continue to be an essential part of any strategy to get more SQLs in 2021.
+- Top-of-Funnel activities and spend will continue to be an essential part of any strategy to get more SQLs.

 - Swap out gated content periodically to keep your content fresh.
 Save previously promoted assets on your site to see additional leads flow.